Achieve your CACREP Accredited Masters at Rutgers

 Admission Criteria

-Successful candidates have both strong academic potential and commitment to working in the community and with individuals with disabilities.
+Successful candidates have both strong academic potential and commitment to working in the community and with individuals with mental health conditions including individuals with serious mental health conditions.
 Related employment or volunteer experience is desirable but not required.

 Admission decisions are based on a review of all materials submitted with the application and take into account all aspects of the applicant including career goals, academic performance and potential, occupational background, and relevant personal experiences such as internships, volunteer work, and/or research experience.
-Applications from individuals with diverse backgrounds who are interested in studying for a counseling degree are encouraged.
+Applications are encouraged from individuals from a variety of backgrounds including recent graduates, individuals already working in the human services field, and individuals seeking to change careers who are interested in studying for a counseling degree.

 Students may complete the degree in either two years or three years.
 Completion of the degree requires attendance in the summer as certain required courses are offered only in this semester.